Presentation Speech Topics For Award Ceremonies

 - Shake hands with the person or group being honored.
 Schedule a brief photo opportunity and smile to the camera!
 After the ceremony you could allow a small interview to invited journalists.

-Finally, of course give the winner the opportunity to speak after your award presentation speech adress.
+Finally, of course give the winner the opportunity to speak after your award presentation speech address.
 And start clapping your hands to express your honest approval after she or he has completed the thank you phrases.

 Keep smiling all the time.